This easy Tofu Nacho Cheese is thick and creamy. Made with silken tofu, spices, salsa, and green chiles, it is loaded with flavor!

 - In a food processor, mix silken tofu, nutritional yeast, half of the green chiles, turmeric, tapioca flour, chili powder, paprika, cumin, cayenne pepper, and salt.

-- Pour in a pan and cook on medium-high heat until it thickens.
+- Pour in a pan and cook on medium heat until it thickens.
 Add in salsa and the rest of the green chiles, and cook a couple of minutes longer, until heated through.

 Nutrition